CJdaSuperman/LaboratoryEscape/README.md

 You will see the names "DungeonEscape" within the repo because initially I had plans of making the environment a dungeon rather than a Laboratory.

-To view the source code for this project, go to Source->DungeonEscape
+To view the source code for this project, go to Source->DungeonEscape and the main files used for the game are the GrabHandler implementation and header files, and the DoorOpener implementation and header files.